cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Online help: updated some topics.

 - CrypTool script: - Some corrections and additions
-                   - Additional chapter
+                   - Additional chapters about bitblock and bitstream encryption, and with a Survey on Current Academic Results for Solving Discrete Logarithms And Factoring  xxxxxBE
-                   - Inclusion of further Sage code samples (for primitive roots and RSA fix points)
+                   - Inclusion of further Sage code samples (for primitive roots and RSA fix points)  xxxxxBE
-                   - Appendices with function overviews also for CT2 and JCT.
+                   - Appendices with function overviews also for CT2 and JCT.  xxxxxBE Added the menu paths of CT2 and JCT in the foot notes.

-                     Added the menu paths of CT2 and JCT in the foot notes.
+- Updated presentation about CT1.  xxxxxBE

-- Updated presentation about CT1.
+  The description of the overall CrypTool project, and the information about the two other CT projects (CT2, JCT) are now in self-contained presentations.

-  The description of the overall CT project, and the information about the other CT projects (CT2, JCT) are now in self-contained presentations.
+- At January 18th, 2012 the new CrypTool website (CTP)  was released.
+It describes the 5 sub projects of the CT project in an equivalent way.

-- At January 18th, 2012 the new CrypTool website was released.
-Its based on Joomla 1.7 and it describes the 5 sub projects of the CT project in an equivalent way.
+  At August 3rd, 2015 CTP was raised to Joomla 3.4.3.

 c) New functionality / Usability / Corrections of errors: